-This month, we were featured in Health and Fitness Magazine showing you how to work your hamstrings and boost your leg power.
+This month we look at how to work your hamstrings and boost your leg power!

 1. ROMANIAN DEADLIFT

 Benefits: The Romanian deadlift is a great exercise to strengthen not only your hamstrings, but all the muscles in your posterior chain (your glutes and lower back, too).